sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 	- Learning Rate = 0.0001

 **Loss**

 ![](report_images/baseline_loss.png)

 **Observations**
-	- Loss does not decrease over iterations.
-We have not normalized the image pixels.
-The pixel values range from 0 to 255.
-So the input to the network is actually quite high value integers.
-The *tanh* output will be close to -1.0 or 1.0 where the derivative is close to zero.
-So in each iterations the parameters will be changed by a very small amount.
-That's why we see a very slow convergence.
+	- The loss is decreasing very slowly.
+This is because the pixel values of the input image ranges between 0 and 255.
+The activation of the final layer is *tanh*.
+High values of input makes the output to stay close to -1.0 or 1.0 where the derivative is close to zero.
+So at each iterations the parameters are updated with small changes.
+Therefore the convergence is slow.
-	- The loss is quite high.
-Particularly, the training loss is close to 0.010 after 30 epochs.
-We will soon see 4x reduction in training loss.
+	- Training loss is fluctuating a lot.
+The model is very unstable.
+Possibly the output values are just toggling between -1.0 and 1.0.

 **Final Result**
 	- The car goes out of the road within few seconds of driving.
 It is not able to take any turn.

 #### 2. Image Normalization
- In this experiment, we will crop the image and apply normalization
+ In this experiment, we aim to address the problem of high input values by scaling the inputs.
+In particular, we apply image normalization to scale the pixel values.
+We also include image cropping to remove the portion of the image that is not useful in taking driving decision.

 **Training Data** Same as above